johanlindblad/aoc/_posts/2017-12-19-day19-a-series-of-tubes.markdown

 keep all the letters.

 # Part 2
-Today's part 2 was really simple (if you solved it right).
+Today's part 2 was really simple (if you solved part 1 right).
 For me the solution consists of 1 line of actual code:

 {% highlight elixir %}